Cindy Chao: Annual Butterflies

 Every year Chao creates one butterfly piece.
 The first butterfly was created in 2008 and has since been coined as the Annual Butterflies.
 Each butterfly takes more than 18 months to complete as gemstones and thousands of pavé-set diamonds are set on and around delicately molded wings.

 The 2009 Black Label Masterpiece I, Royal Butterfly Brooch, was donated to the Smithsonian Institution National Museum of Natural History's gem collection.
 The Royal Butterfly is composed of 2,328 gems, totaling 77 carats.
 The centerpieces of the butterfly's wings contain four large faceted diamond slices stacked atop a pave layer of faceted diamonds, creating a pattern resembling a living butterfly's wings.

 The 2014 Black Label Masterpiece I, Ballerina Butterfly, was designed in collaboration with Sarah Jessica Parker.

-The 2008 Black Label Masterpiece I, Ruby Butterfly Brooch, was donated to the Musée des Arts Décoratifs, Paris, displayed in its Galerie des Bijoux.
+The 2008 Black Label Masterpiece I, Ruby Butterfly Brooch, was donated by its collector to the Musée des Arts Décoratifs, Paris, displayed in its Galerie des Bijoux.
 It is the first butterfly brooch created by Cindy Chao and it is made of 18K gold, encrusted with two Burmese rubies totaling almost 13 carats and are surrounded by more than 1,000 diamonds.
 There are 82 sapphires in the other side totaling almost 2 carats.